Yrjö Sotamaa: Career

-Current Activities
+Current activities

-Chairman of Ateljé Sotamaa Ltd, Member of the International Academic Committee of Tongji University Shanghai International College of Design and Innovation, Professor (Tongji-Forever Chair) and Honorary Dean at College of Design and Innovation D&I in Tongji University, Shanghai, PRC, the Chairman of the Radical Design Week Association RDWA and member of the Editorial Board of 设计 (She Ji), The Journal of Design, Economics, and Innovation, published by Elsevier in cooperation with Tongji University.
+Chairman of Ateljé Sotamaa Ltd, juror of the Frontier Design Prize 2025, advisor and juror of The Don Norman Design Award 2025, juror of the HONOR Global Talents Design Competition 2025, member of the International Academic Committee of Tongji University Shanghai International College of Design and Innovation, professor (Tongji-Forever Chair) and honorary dean at College of Design and Innovation D&I in Tongji University, Shanghai, PRC, the chairman of the Radical Design Week Association RDWA and member of the editorial advisory board of 设计 (She Ji), The Journal of Design, Economics, and Innovation, published by Elsevier in cooperation with Tongji University.
 He is member of the Court of the Royal College of Art, London, UK.

 Production

 An underlining theme of Sotamaa's activities has been related to forwarding sustainable development through innovative design and international collaboration.
-The culmination of this work was the Kyoto Design Declaration in 2008 emphasizing the importance of human centered design thinking.
+The culmination of this work was the Kyoto Design Declaration in 2008 emphasizing the importance of human centered design thinking and sustainability.
 Sotamaa has been also actively involved in university policies and produced numerous publications and articles on university autonomy, academic quality systems and internationalizing university education.